 Is It Worth It?

-After looking at the Avegant Glyph and some of its competitors, we give this product 4 out of 5 stars.
-Is it expensive?
-Certainly.
 Is it worth it?
 Well, that depends.
 This device was created specifically for entertainment enthusiasts who dream of being on the frontier of media advancements — if you’re excited about the progress of 3D technology or follow developments in VR gaming, this device is meant for you.
 Can more casual consumers find value in this product?
 Of course.
 Some individuals may even find they are more engaged in media because of it.
 But the level of value users find in this product appears to be tied to their investment in entertainment.

 The Avegant Glyph is well-made in terms of both hardware and software and makes great use of the technology currently available, like head tracking and image focusing.
 While there are obvious flaws, it’s important to remember that this product, and media wear in general, is in the beginning stages of development.
 In the coming years, audiences are likely to see further innovation and refinement.
 For what it is, when it is, and for whom it’s meant, the Avegant Glyph is an impressive product with a bright future.